How to Make Mandazi: Soft East African Donuts

 2. Add the egg and butter, followed by coconut milk.
 Mix to combine using a spatula.

-3. Utilizing your hands., knead the dough for about 5 minutes until it becomes smooth.
+3. Utilizing your hands, knead the dough for about 5 minutes until it becomes smooth.

 6. Check if the oil is ready.
 It is ready when bubbles form around a wooden spoon.
 You could also cut a tiny piece of the dough and drop it to test its readiness.

-7. Drop in the cut dough and lower the heat to avoid burning on the outside and uncooked inside.
+7. Drop the cut dough and lower the heat to avoid burning on the outside and uncooked inside.
 Flip the mandazis every 30 sec and cook for about 1.5-2 minutes.

 8. Fry the mandazi until golden brown and puffed up.